 Port Stanley’s Main Beach stretches along the north shore of Lake Erie, and it’s one of 27 in Canada to earn Blue Flag status for its pristine water quality.
 If you want to relax in the sand away from the crowds, the secluded Little Beach is located just down the road, where the water is shallow and perfect for a refreshing dip.

-There’s lots to do in Port Stanley besides marvelling at the homes and soaking up the atmosphere.
+There are lots to do in Port Stanley besides marvelling at the homes and soaking up the atmosphere.
 The bustling town is full of boutiques and restaurants to explore.
-There are several marinas in town, as well as a golf course and a few charming inns to spend a night or two.
-If you like seafood, most restaurants in serve up the region’s famous Lake Erie perch.

 View this post on Instagram